i4Ds/Karabo-Feedstock/README.md

 - ska-sdp-func-python: 	    ska-sdp-datamodels, ska-sdp-func
 - tools21cm: 		        fftw3

 **Removed builds**: This is useful for legacy support or just for lookup purpose.
-Please list here each deprecated build, the commit-date it got removed and the commit-hash (first 7 chars) of the removal commit and the commit-hash of the merge commit.
+Please list here each deprecated build, the commit-date, 7-char-hash and the branch-name it got removed.